 - Wishing everyone on the auspicious occasion of the Rath Yatra.
 May Maha Prabhu Jagannath continue to shower his blessings on us.

 - My best wishes on the occasion of the Rath Yatra which will be held across India today.
 I hope & pray that Lord Jagannath’s blessings remain on all of us.

 - Ratha Yatra: The festival of humanity!
 When Lord Jagannath, Lord Balabhadra and Devi Subhadra come out to shower their blessings over all devotees.
-Happy celebrating in 2019.
+Happy celebrating.

-- On the auspicious occasion of Rath Yatra 2019, we should all offer prayers to Lord Jagannath today.
+- On the auspicious occasion of Rath Yatra, we should all offer prayers to Lord Jagannath today.
 The Rath Yatra is a symbol of rich heritage and divine aura of our God’s.
 May god bless and fulfill everyone’s wishes.

 - Greetings to every Indian as the pious Rath Yatra begins today.
 One can take a glimpse of India’s rich heritage and divine aura as devotees from across the world take part in Jagannath Rath Yatra festival to seek God’s blessings and fulfill their wishes.

 - Witnessed a large procession of people celebrating Rath Yatra!
 Incredible!
 A great festival has arrived in my state!
 Jai Jagannath!

 - Puri Rath Yatra ,the festival of one of its kind has begun today at Jagannath Dham.
 May this annual car festival bring peace in everyone’s life and destroy the evil from the face of the earth.

 - Greetings to everyone on the auspicious occasion of Shri Jagannathji Rath Yatra.
 May Bhagwan Jagannath bless us and our country with peace and prosperity.
 Jai Jagannath!